futureverse/future.p2p/README.md

 $ Rscript -e future.p2p::pico_p2p_worker --channel=alice/p2p
 ```

-You can launch more the same way to offer more compute power.
+This will contribute one parallel worker to the p2p cluster.
+You can
+contribute additional ones by repeating the same command one or more
+times.